Home ยป Appetizers ยป Korean Seafood and Green Onion Pancakes (Haemul Pajeon)

 Instructions

-• Prepare a medium size bowl and add flour, cornstarch, sea salt, garlic powder, onion powder and the icy cold water.
-Whisk it well.
-Transfer the pancake batter into a measuring jug (for easier pouring).
+• Prepare a medium-sized bowl and add the flour, cornstarch, sea salt, garlic powder, onion powder, and icy cold water.
+Whisk well.
+Transfer the pancake batter to a measuring jug for easier pouring.

-• Wait until the temperature of the oil is ready to cook (about 1 minute).
-To check, drop a bit of pancake batter into the pan.
-If it sizzles, it is ready.
-Reduce the heat to medium high heat.
-Pour out the pancake batter (from step 1, use just less than half a cup) and spread it evenly and thinly around the pan.
+• Wait until the oil is hot enough for cooking (about 1 minute).
+To check, drop a small amount of pancake batter into the pan—if it sizzles, the oil is ready.
+Reduce the heat to medium-high.
+Pour just under half a cup of pancake batter (from step 1) into the pan and spread it evenly and thinly.

-• Place 6 green onion tops on the pancake batter parallel to each other and pour out a little bit of the pancake batter onto and between the green onions, filling the gaps.
+• Place 6 green onion tops on the pancake batter, parallel to each other.
+Pour a little bit of the pancake batter over and between the green onions, filling the gaps.
 Reduce the heat to medium.

-• Place some calamari, prawns and red chilies (optional) sparingly on top of the green onions.
+• Place some calamari, prawns, and red chilies (optional) sparingly over the green onions.

-• Use a spoon to drizzle half of the beaten egg over the top of pancake.
-While cooking, move the pancake in a circular motion from time to time, so the pancake doesn’t get stuck to the pan.
+• Use a spoon to drizzle half of the beaten egg over the pancake.
+While cooking, gently move the pancake in a circular motion from time to time to prevent it from sticking to the pan.

-• Turn the pancake over when you see the top of the pancake partially cooked.
-(This makes it easy to turn the pancake.
-It takes around 4 minutes).
-Add more cooking oil around the edges of the pancake circle if necessary to release.
-Press the pancake with the spatula a couple of times to sizzle and make it crispy.
+• Flip the pancake when the top is partially cooked (this makes flipping easier and takes about 4 minutes).
+If needed, add more cooking oil around the edges of the pancake to help release it.
+Press the pancake with a spatula a couple of times to create a sizzle and make it crispy.
 Cook for another 3 to 4 minutes.
-Turn the heat off and transfer onto a plate or a cutting board.
+Turn off the heat and transfer the pancake onto a plate or cutting board.

-• Slice the pancake into bite size pieces.
+• Slice the pancake into bite-sized pieces.
 Serve it with Korean pancake sauce.

 Notes